STEPS TO ENROLLMENT

 - International Baccalaureate (IB): Request the International Baccalaureate Organization to forward your IB results directly to the Office of Undergraduate Admission.
 Scores posted on college transcripts are not accepted.

 All new students, regardless of age, number of credits taken, or previous college attendance, are required by New York State to submit the Health Report and Physician’s Certificate of Immunization.
 Visit the Student Health Center website for the necessary forms and instructions.
-This form needs to be received the the Student Health Center by the first day of classes.
+These forms need to be received the the Student Health Center by the first day of classes.
 Failure to submit these forms will result in de-registration from all courses.